History, tourist information, and nearby accommodation

-In the early 16th century the village supported no less than 4 merchant guilds, and the wealthy guild members founded a grammar school around 1560.
-The school was granted Articles of Incorporation by Elizabeth I, and lasted until the late Victorian period, when the school building was converted into a private dwelling.
+In the early 16th century the village supported no less than four merchant guilds, and the wealthy guild members founded a grammar school around 1560.
+The school was granted Articles of Incorporation by Elizabeth I, and lasted until the late Victorian period when the school building was converted into a private dwelling.
 The school stood, not surprisingly, at the top of School Hill.

-When the wool trade suffered its decline in the 18th century other industries sprang up, including brewing, parchment manufacture, and glove making, driven by Hugenot refuges from France.
+When the wool trade suffered its decline in the 18th century other industries sprang up, including brewing, parchment manufacture, and glove making, driven by Huguenot refugees from France.

 The other pub in Boxford is the White Hart, whose most fascinating landlord was the daredevil motorcycle rider George 'Tornado' Smith.
 Smith erected a 'Wall of Death' in the inn's beer garden where he performed a death-defying motorcycle stunt.
 This colourful character kept a lioness and would take her for walks around the village.
 The lioness is said to be buried beneath the pub's car park.

-I would like to acknowledge the contribution of the excellent historic summary published by the official Boxford village website in preparing this article.
+I would like to acknowledge the contribution of the excellent historical summary published by the official Boxford village website in preparing this article.

 Address: Boxford, East Anglia, Suffolk, England

 Location: Just off the A1071 between Hadleigh and Sudbury